playcanvas/developer.playcanvas.com/content/en/tutorials/ui-elements-progress.md

 ProgressBar.attributes.add('progressImageMaxWidth', {type: 'number'});

 ProgressBar.prototype.initialize = function() {
+    // use our own rect object to set the size of
+    // the progress bar
+    this.imageRect = this.progressImage.element.rect.clone();

     // initialize progress to 0
     this.setProgress(0);
     // if true the progress bar will increase